 History has shown us that they can’t fix America.
 Together, UNITED, we can.

 In Charles Krauthammer’s powerful posthumous book, “The Point of It All,” brilliantly edited by his son, Daniel Krauthammer, Mr. Krauthammer asks a question aimed for reflection: “Are we condemned to do the same damn thing over and over, generation after generation — or is there hope for some enduring progress in the world order?

 I’m not proud of the current state of America.
 Are you?

-In just two short weeks, the holiday spirit in the air has evaporated to reveal the ever-present heavy cloud of rhetorical soot that hangs low, like rotten fruit, intended to keep our society distracted, divided, angry and confused.
+In just a few short weeks, the holiday spirit in the air has once again evaporated to reveal the ever-present heavy cloud of rhetorical soot that hangs low, like rotten fruit, intended to keep our society distracted, divided, angry, and confused.

 We’ve allowed them to pollute our minds and hearts.

 How on earth can America be great again if, collectively speaking, our society just isn’t being good!

 I’m ashamed by the actions of our politicians, their cronies, and the rest of us on both sides of the fence.
 Are you?

 I’m no expert on public policy, but I’d say that the worst of them is merely a reflection of the worst of us.
 Self-serving savages willing to exploit and leverage others for the sake of personal power and profit.

 America’s Future — Divided or United?